AIML-K/bamboo-forest/README.tex.md

 # bamboo-forest
-Anyone can post anything on bamboo forest
+Anyone can post anything on bamboo forest.

 ## What's Happening?